Imogen Allison: Queensland Firebirds

+Nottigham Forest Netball

+In June 2026 Allison was announced as a new signing for Nottingham Forest Netball.

 International career

 Allison competed for England-under 21s at the 2017 Netball World Youth Cup, where the team finished third overall.
 She was a co-captain of the England A side for fixtures alongside the 2020 Netball Nations Cup.

 She was in the England senior squad for a 2019 tour of Oceania, and also for the 2020 Taini Jamison Trophy Series.
 She made her debut for the senior team at the age of 22 in October 2020, coming on as a replacement for Jade Clarke.
 She played in the 2021 Vitality Roses Reunited Series and the 2022 Netball Quad Series.
 Allison was named as a reserve in the England squad for the netball event at the 2022 Commonwealth Games.
 On 17 July, she replaced the injured Beth Cobden in the England squad for the Games.
 Allison was part of the history-making and silver medal-winning 2023 Netball World Cup squad.

+In June 2026 Allison was selected into the 2026 Commonwealth Games team.